LineageOS/lineage_wiki/pages/how-tos/adb_over_wifi.md

 {% include alerts/note.html content="This method is supported natively since Android 11." %}

-## For your Android TV/Android Automotive device running LineageOS 16.0+, or mobile device running LineageOS 17.1 or lower
+## For your Android TV device running LineageOS 16.0+, or mobile device running LineageOS 17.1 or lower

 ### On your device